Nazareth Academy, Gaya

-Nazareth Academy, formerly St. Michael's School is a Roman Catholic secondary school in Old Karimganj, Gaya, Bihar, India in the Roman Catholic Archdiocese of Patna.
-Children attend the school in grades 1-12.
+Nazareth Academy (formerly St. Michael’s School, 1939–1953) is a private Roman Catholic secondary school in Old Karimganj, Gaya, Bihar, India.
+Established in 1939 and administered by the Sisters of Charity of Nazareth, the school is affiliated with the Central Board of Secondary Education and operates under the Roman Catholic Archdiocese of Patna.
+It serves students from primary through senior secondary levels.